Achrafbennanizia/Bananapi/wallbox-react-app/README.md

 # Wallbox Controller - React App

-A simple React application for **emergency stop control** of your wallbox charging station.
+A React application for **charging control** of your wallbox charging station when a car is connected.

 ## Purpose

-This web interface provides **ONE critical function**: **Emergency Stop**
+This web interface provides **charging session control** for connected vehicles:

+- **Pause** - Temporarily pause active charging
+- **Continue** - Resume paused charging
+- **Stop** - End charging session

+All controls are **context-aware** and only enabled when a car is in charging mode.

-All other charging operations (start, pause, enable/disable) are controlled via:
+System operations (start, enable/disable wallbox) are controlled via:

 - **Simulator** (development mode)
 - **Hardware pins** (production mode)